airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 loop, and then clean everything up.

-[37] This assumes that you have already built the object files `read-record.o` and `write-record.o` in the previous examples.
+[37] This assumes that you have already built the object files `006-01-read-record.o` and `006-01-write-record.o` in the previous examples.
 If not, you will have to do so.

-[38] This is assuming you created the file in a previous run of `write-records`.
-If not, you need to run `write-records` first before running this program.
+[38] This is assuming you created the file in a previous run of `006-01-write-records`.
+If not, you need to run `006-01-write-records` first before running this program.

 [39] Each of these terms have slightly different meanings, but most people use them interchangeably anyway.
 Specifically, this chapter will